replicatedhq/troubleshoot/DEMO_WALKTHROUGH.md

 - A Kubernetes cluster (Kind, Minikube, or any cluster)
 - kubectl configured to access your cluster
 - The Troubleshoot project built locally (`make build`)
-- An OpenAI API key
+- An OpenAI API key in a `.env` file

 ## Introduction (1 minute)